nuriel77/iri-playbook/docs/appendix.rst

 Anyone having troubles getting synced, there is a pending `Pull Request <https://github.com/iotaledger/iri/pull/459>`_ you can try to apply to see if it helps.

-This requires to compile IRI with the changes and replace the current iri jar file.
-In addition, downloading a new fully sycned database is adviced.
+This requires to replace the current iri jar file and download a fully sycned database (even if you have down so before).

 First stop IRI: